hbc saks fifth avenue partners 2bthomascnbc

 Hudson’s Bay Company (HBC) recently announced its plans to split the e-commerce and store businesses of Saks Fifth Avenue.
 This sudden move has caused speculation about what this will mean for the company.

-In this article, we will review HBC’s plan and examine how it will affect their e-commerce business.
+In this article, we will analyze HBC’s plan and examine how it will affect their e-commerce business.

 Separating the e-commerce and store businesses